NikkiMerena/Global_sky_mosaic/README.md

 ## Contributors

-This project was created by Heather Hayes, Lidsey Lancaster and Nikki Alderman.
+This project was created by Heather Hayes, Lindsey Lancaster and Nikki Alderman.

 ## License